 Verdant Health Commission is governed by a board of five commissioners, each elected for a term of six years by the registered voters in Public Hospital District No. 2, Snohomish County.
 The terms of the commissioners are staggered to expire in alternate years.

 Mr. Knowles is a resident of Brier and has a B.S. in Exercise Science from Ithaca College in Ithaca, NY and an M.A. in Exercise Physiology from Adelphi University in Garden City, NY.
-From 1997 to 2010, he served at Stevens Hospital and then Swedish/Edmonds in various capacities, most recently as Director of Education and Director Preventive Care.
+From 1997 to 2010, he served at Stevens Hospital and then Swedish Edmonds in various capacities, most recently as Director of Education and Director Preventive Care.
 He currently works in the disease management and population health industry.
-Mr. Knowles has volunteered for many area organizations.
-Originally elected to complete the remaining two years of a vacated position on the Board of Commissioners, he is now serving his first full term, which expires in 2019.
+Originally elected to complete the remaining two years of a vacated position on the Board of Commissioners, he is now serving his second full term, which expires in 2025.

 Karianna Wilson, Member

 Ms. Wilson was elected to the commission in November 2011 and has been active in healthcare for more than 15 years.
 She holds a B.S. in Psychology and a Masters in Health Administration (MHA) from the University of Washington.
 She is currently CEO of Wilson Strategic Communications and was previously with Northwest Physicians Network and, prior to that, Premera Blue Cross.
-An Edmonds resident, she is a wife and mother of three children, and she volunteers as a board member for PEPS (Program for Early Parental Support).
-Ms. Wilson is serving her first term, which will expire in 2017.
+A Woodway resident, she is a wife and mother of three children.
+Ms. Wilson is serving her second term, which will expire in 2023.